PraiseThe-Fool/SleepingSquid/README.md

 - Leveling Up, By Only Eating!
 - Don't Mess With The Puppy
 - The Exiled Reincarnated Heavy Knight Is      Unrivalled In Game Knowledge
+- Eternal Contract
+- The Old Man Reincarnated As A Villainess
+- Dungeon Reset
+- Regressing With The King's Power

 GOATS (I LOVE)
 - LOTM Lord Of The Mysteries